isabella232/data-workbench.en-1/help/home/c-release-notes-insight/c-release-notes-previous/c-release-notes-insight-600.md

 Data workbench (Insight 6.0) includes these new features and visualizations for added reporting capabilities and predictive analysis tools.

-To view previous features and fixes based for each past release, see the [release note archives](https://marketing.adobe.com/resources/help/en_US/insight/insight_release_notes_prev.pdf).

 |  Data Workbench Features  | Description  |
 |---|---|
 |  [Funnel Visualization](../../../home/c-get-started/c-analysis-vis/c-funnel-visualization/c-funnel-visualization.md#concept-79a0854325324bb9a60906cf79ef66da)  | The Funnel visualization lets you define the sequential process flow of your customers and provides visibility into the fallout of visitors at each step in the process.  |